TradeSkillMaster/LibTSMClass/README.md

 ### Protected Class Methods

-Classes can define `protected` methods which behave like private classes, but can also be accessed by subclsses of the class.
+Classes can define `protected` methods which behave like private methods, but can also be accessed by subclasses of the class.
 Protected methods are defined by creating them against the `__protected` property of the class (in a similar manner to example above for private methods).

 ### Other Useful Attributes